-- Our service involves children in all aspects of the services daily operations including the rules and boundaries that guide their behaviour.
-Children are offered opportunities to develop their own rules and boundaries in partnership with educators, which then allow them to better understand the reason for limits and acknowledge the consequences when these are not adhered to. - The age of children in our service range greatly, which reflects various levels of play behaviour.
-Educators will assess each play scenario in accordance with children's development and adapt supervision strategies to meet individual needs.
-For example, younger children may require more active supervision than older children do or if children are doing an activity that poses a greater risk, which will affect the level and type of supervision given to that area. - Educators respect all children's rights to privacy and allow them the space to be independent but particularly children in older age groups.
-Educators will develop supervision strategies that monitor but also allow older
+✓ Our service involves children in all aspects of the services daily operations including the rules and boundaries that guide their behaviour.
+Children are offered opportunities to develop their own rules and boundaries in partnership with educators, which then allow them to better understand the reason for limits and acknowledge the consequences when these are not adhered to.

+Supervision of Children

-- children to self-manage their play and limit setting. - Educator's supervision levels will add to and enrich the play of children and only disrupt activities it if there is a need due to hazard and risk identification. - Educators will engage in play with children and interact with them in accordance with our services values and beliefs whilst also supervising.
+- ✓ Educators respect all children's rights to privacy and allow them the space to be independent but particularly children in older age groups.
+Educators will develop supervision strategies that monitor but also allow older children to self-manage their play and limit setting. - ✓ Educator's supervision levels will add to and enrich the play of children and only disrupt activities it if there is a need due to hazard and risk identification. - √ Educators will engage in play with children and interact with them in accordance with our services values and beliefs whilst also supervising.
 This helps to build meaningful relationships and helps to minimise challenging behaviours.

-Education and Care Services National Regulations National Quality Standard Other Service policies/documentation Other documentation/e S51, 165, 166, 167, 170, 171 R 82, 83, 99, 100, 101, 102, 115, 123, 155, 168 2.2,2.2.1 Excursion, Child Protection, Delivery and Collection of Children, Incident, Illness, Injury and Trauma, Interactions with Children, Providing a Child Safe Environment, Risk My Time, Our Place Service Newsletter Zone maps and duty lists Attendance Records
+Education and Care Services National Law & Regulations National Quality Standards & Elements Links to other service policies Other documentation/ evidence S51, 165, 166, 167, 170, 171 Excursion, Child Protection, Delivery and Collection of My Time, Our Place.
+Service newsletters/ R 82, 83, 99, 100, Standard 2.2 Children, Incident, Illness, Injury and Trauma, Interactions Parent notices Zone Maps and duty lists 101, 102, 115, 123, 155, 168 176 1, 102, 115, 123, 5, 168 Element 2.2.1 with Children, Providing a Child Safe Environment, Risk Assessment, Staffing and Water Policies.
+Attendance records Safety checks Risk assessments